abergs/ubuntuonwindows/README.md

 subst l: c:\Users\path\to\your\rootfs
 ```

-Now you can access the root linux folder typing l: in the Winodws Command, ou Explorer.
+Now you can access the root linux folder typing `l:` in the Windows Command, or Explorer.

 Your rootfs might be located in different paths: [Check this guide on askubuntu to find your linux folder on windows](https://askubuntu.com/questions/759880/where-is-the-ubuntu-file-system-root-directory-in-windows-nt-subsystem-and-vice)